 8.)
 Avoid giving goats products labeled for deer.

 9.)
 "Where there's breath there's hope." for a goat that is sick.
-If they get down and can no longer eat or drink don't make them suffer to long but always look for a Miracle.
+(The Vitamin B12 injections work well for this at the onset if they look like they may not be well.
+If 1000 type give 3 cc 1 time then again on the third day or if 5,000 type give 1cc then again on the third day, IM, for large adult goats like the Nubians.
+This also helps to build their blood if they are anemic.
+If they get down and can no longer eat or drink on their own don't make them suffer to long but always look for a Miracle.

 This is what I wrote about my Dad for his posthumous induction into the Alabama Auto Racing Pioneers 2009 Hall of Fame.
 We all raised our glasses of sweet ice tea in a toast to the old Dixie Speedway.